meltyourface/blank/posts/Radical-this-worldliness/Hermetic-Self-Initiation-Ritual-Calcination-Dissolution-Coagulation-and-Invocation-of-Hermes-Trismeg/index.md

 **Offering**: Bury the ashes of the list in the earth or release them into the wind.

-Ritual Tools: A wand or staff to symbolize the uniting of personal power.
+**Ritual Tools**: A wand or staff to symbolize the uniting of personal power.

 Invocation of Hermes Trismegistus: